exsc classroom

 Meet Dr. Astrid Mel

-Astrid Mel is Program Director and Assistant Professor of Exercise Science at Mercy College.
+Astrid Mel is Program Director and Assistant Professor of Exercise Science at Mercy University.
 She is responsible for planning and implementing program initiatives, including the development of a state-of-the-art lab for teaching and research, developing, teaching and supervising curricular activities within the program

 Tour the Exercise Science Lab